FastEndpoints/FastEndpoints/Src/Documentation/wiki/Validation.md

     }
 }
 ```
-doing so will not send an automatic error response to the client and your handler will be executed. you can check the validation status in your handler by looking at the `ValidationFailures` property of the handler like so:
+doing so will not send an automatic error response to the client and your handler will be executed. you can check the validation status by looking at the `ValidationFailures` property of the handler like so:

 ```csharp
 public override async Task HandleAsync(CreateUserRequest req, CancellationToken ct)